shanele147/Web07-MindX/README.md

 #Web-07 projects

-This repo is using for all MindX project
+This repo is from company mac